 While children are not just “small adults,” many of the same medications that help adult patients with heart failure can also be used for children.
 Careful use of these medications can improve heart failure symptoms and can, for some children, lead to long-term improvement or even recovery of heart function.

 Sometimes surgery can be the best approach to helping your child manage the symptoms of heart failure.
 Common procedures include repair or replacement of leaking heart valves, repair of scar tissue from previous heart surgeries, or the use of mechanical circulatory support.
-Under the direction of James Tweddell, MD, our Pediatric Heart Surgery Program has one of the highest survival rates in the country.
+Our Pediatric Heart Surgery Program has one of the highest survival rates in the country.

 Internationally recognized as leaders in the care of children with the most complex forms of congenital heart disease, our pediatric heart surgeons collaborate with our pediatric heart failure specialists to identify the right surgical approach to improve your child’s heart function and overall health.